Armenia Says 4 Killed In Border Flare-up With Azerbaijan - UrduPoint

 Aliyev's election win last week was all but guaranteed after his country's historic victory over Armenian separatists last year.

-Armenia's Prime Minister Nikol Pashinyan proposed last month to Azerbaijan to sign a non-aggression pact, pending a comprehensive peace treaty between the neighbours.
+Armenia's Prime Minister Nikol Pashinyan last month proposed a non-aggression pact, pending a comprehensive peace treaty between the neighbours.

 Pashinyan and Aliyev had previously said a peace agreement could have been signed by the end of last year.

-Almost the entire ethnic-Armenian population of Karabakh -- more than 100,000 people -- fled for Armenia following Baku's takeover of Karabakh, sparking a refugee crisis.
+Almost the entire ethnic-Armenian population of Karabakh -- more than 100,000 people -- fled for Armenia following Baku's takeover, sparking a refugee crisis.

 Recent Stories